grantisdale/circleci-orbs/README.md

 ### Maven repositories

-The `packagecloud/create` is designed to be used with gradle.
+The `packagecloud/create` is designed to be used with **gradle**.
 The command will create and set up a ` ~/.gradle/gradle.properties` file with the following lines:

 `mavenPassword` = packagecloud API token